magnusglide/typescript-programming-language/README.md

 4. write code in a txt file in code folder or in string variable (there is example code already)
 5. every time you save index.ts file - it will compile the code

 And the last thing - this project was created thanks to a great course from a very smart teacher.
-I alone wouldn't have enough time to read about all the things important for this project alone in the nearest future.
+I alone wouldn't have enough time to read about all the things important for this project in the nearest future.